 Susan Mooberry, Ph.D.

-Professor of Pharmacology, Greehey Distinguished Chair in Targeted Molecular Therapeutics - Greehey CCRI at UTHSCSA, and Co-leader of Experimental and Developmental Therapeutics - CTRC at UTHSCSA
+Interim Chair and Professor of Pharmacology, Greehey Distinguished Chair in Targeted Molecular Therapeutics

 Our research is dedicated to the discovery of more effective therapies for the treatment of cancer, primarily breast cancer.
-There are several aspects to our work including drug discovery, identification of the mechanisms of drug action, the nature of drug resistance, identifying rational drug combinations and elucidation of the signaling pathways by which microtubule targeting agents elicit their effects.
+There are several aspects to our work including drug discovery and target identification for subtypes of triple negative breast cancer and pediatric solid tumors, identification of the molecular mechanisms of the non-mitotic effects of diverse microtubule targeting drugs including their effects on oncogenic signaling pathways.

 Ph.D., Medical University of South Carolina

 |• natural products||• microtubule targeting agents|

 |• pediatric cancers|

 Senior Research Associate